Chama Cha Kazi

-Chama Cha Kazi is a political party in Kenya.
-The party motto “Kazi na Pesa” loosely translates into “Work and Money”.
+The Chama Cha Kazi (lit.
+'Party of Labour' or 'Labour Party') is a political party in Kenya.
+The party motto "Kazi na Pesa" loosely translates into "Work and Money".

 History

-The party was founded in 2021 by Moses Kuria after he left the People’s Empowerment Party.
+The party was founded in 2021 by Moses Kuria after he left the People's Empowerment Party.

 In April 2022, the party faced a schism.
 They contested the 2022 Kenyan general election as part of Kenya Kwanza, and elected one MP.
 Following his nomination as a cabinet secretary, Kuria started a process of disbanding his party to join the United Democratic Alliance.

+Chama Cha Kazi stood candidates in the November 2025 by-elections in Embu.